JACOB JONES

 "niece Martha Greenwood, wife of Joseph Greenwood in Kent County some pounds" I can't read the amount,

-"to niece Millicent Holiday of Duck Creek my four volumes of John Wesley Sermons" Duck Creek is in Kent County Delaware, This sermon book becomes very important in the story.
+"to niece Millicent Holiday of Duck Creek my four volumes of John Wesley Sermons" Duck Creek is in Kent County Delaware, This sermon book was very important in the story.

 "to Enoch Jones brother to Jacob Jones and his wife.....give Currier Addition" 30 odd acres